 - 18.1 Protest Forms are available from the Regatta Chairman.
-Protests shall be delivered to the Race Committee within one hour after the official docking of the designated (RC ensign) Race Committee Boat.
-The Time of docking will be posted on the official Notice Board. - 18.2 Protests will be heard in approximately the order of receipt as soon as possible. - 18.3 Protest notices will be posted within approximately 30 minutes of the protest time limit to inform competitors where and when there is a hearing in which they are parties to a hearing or named as witnesses. - 18.4 Rule 66 is changed by adding this sentence: "On the last day of racing, a party to the hearing may ask for a reopening no later than 30 minutes after being informed of the decision."
+Protests shall be delivered to the Race Committee within one hour after the official docking of the RC signal boat.
+The time of docking will be posted on the official Notice Board. - 18.2 Protests will be heard in approximately the order of receipt as soon as possible. - 18.3 Protest notices will be posted within approximately 30 minutes of the protest time limit to inform competitors where and when there is a hearing in which they are parties to a hearing or named as witnesses. - Rule 66 is changed by adding this sentence: "On the last day of racing, a party to the hearing may ask for a reopening no later than 30 minutes after being informed of the decision."